Ongoing Pivotal Phase 3 DETECT-Trial

 Study P01 was an international, multicenter study conducted in Hungary, Poland, Ukraine, Serbia, Belarus, and Russia.
 In three cohorts comprising 8 subjects each, macimorelin doses of 0.25, 0.5 and 1.0 mg/kg body weight were investigated.
 In accordance with the study protocol, all enrolled patients completed four study visits after successful completion of the screening period.
 At Visit 1 and Visit 3, a provocative GH stimulation test was conducted according to the study sites’ local practices.
 At Visit 2, the macimorelin test was performed: following the oral administration of the macimorelin solution, blood samples were taken at predefined times for PK/PD assessment.
 Visit 4 was a safety follow-up visit at study end.

-The pharmacokinetic and pharmacodynamic profile of macimorelin proved to be in the expected range and in general comparable to data in adults.
+The pharmacokinetic and pharmacodynamic profile of macimorelin proved to be in the expected range and comparable to data in adults.